OP-Engineering/op-s2/README.md

 | WHEN_UNLOCKED                       | The data in the keychain item can be accessed only while the device is unlocked by the user.                                                                                                      |
 | WHEN_UNLOCKED_THIS_DEVICE_ONLY      | Similar to WHEN_UNLOCKED, except the entry is not migrated to a new device when restoring from a backup.                                                                                          |

+### With biometrics

+When using biometric info you need to include `NSFaceIDUsageDescription` in your info.plist, which will prompt the user for permission to use faceID.

 ## Secure Enclave

 The library already uses the [Secure Enclave](https://support.apple.com/en-gb/guide/security/sec59b0b31ff/web) to encrypt the data before saving it on the keychain.
 However, it is not possible to store data directly on the Secure Enclave as it is meant to store the private part of asymmetrical keys, meaning data saved there cannot be retrieved to user space.